loganmarchione/loganmarchione.com/content/posts/2025/09/index.md

     showEdges="true"
     edgeColor="#000000ff"
     edgeThreshold="5"
-    stl="tinkercad-misumi.stl" >}}
+    stl="tinkercad-misumi_rack_v2.stl" >}}

-For the next two models, there was no pre-existing model to import, so I had to break out the calipers and create these by hand.
+For the next two items, there was no pre-existing model to import, so I had to break out the calipers and create these by hand.
 They're not perfect, everything is only accurate to the nearest whole millimeter.

-I modeled the shelves I was going to use.
-[Here is the STL file](/2025/09/homelab-10-mini-rack-v2/tinkercad_deskpi_rackmate_1u_shelf.stl) if you want to download it.
+I modeled the shelves I was going to use (Tinkercad link [here](https://www.tinkercad.com/things/37CqfJjxWGh-deskpi-rackmate-10-inch-1u-rack-shelf), STL file [here](/2025/09/homelab-10-mini-rack-v2/tinkercad_deskpi_rackmate_1u_shelf.stl)).

 {{< threejs-stl
     version="0.179.1"